IBM/dbb/Pipeline/CreateUCDComponentVersion/README.md

 ## High-level Processing Flow

+This section provides a more detailed explanation of how the CreateUCDComponentVersion script works and what it does.

 1. **Initialization**
    1. Read command line parameters.
-   1. (Optional) Read any application and global properties that are passed via `--packagingPropFiles`.
+   1. Read any application and global properties that are passed as a comma-separated list via `--packagingPropFiles` (This is optional for the UCD package format v1, but an required option using the UCD package format v2 - see `--ucdV2PackageFormat`).

 1. **Process the DBB build report(s)**
    1. Either read DBB's `BuildReport.json` from the pipeline work directory, or loop through the list of provided DBB build reports (using the `--buildReportOrder` or `--buildReportOrderFile` option).